-At the heart of this program is the interdisciplinary collaborative community service learning component that invites students from any discipline to join hands to analyze existing problems in the community and offer solutions.
+Here is how: At the heart of this program is the interdisciplinary collaborative community service learning component that invites students from any discipline to join hands to analyze existing problems in the community and offer solutions.
 We encourage students to use tools of natural sciences, humanities and social sciences.
-Involving young college students in such exercises will enhance their technical skill, critical thinking, communication, and presentations, not to mention the benefit of acquiring experience in field research.
-Overall, a well-rounded program like this makes undergraduate research, for example, a good pedagogy.
+The current program highlights activities around the sustainable development concept broadly defined to include and link poverty, health, and the environment.

 To develop this program, Pratiman-Neema Memorial Foundation (PNMF) and its affiliated institutions (PNMHI College and LCS research center) have teamed up with the University of New Mexico (UNM) faculty, and the Nepal Study Center’s Sustainable Development Action Lab Program.
 This study abroad program combines PNMF’s infrastructure and resources and its vast local network of local development, health and conservation experts with the UNM’s faculty expertise and NSC’s field research and rigorous academic learning experiences in Nepal.

-For information about the program, time line, the community learning project specification, and the logistics involved, or for any other issues and queries please contact Professor Dr. Alok K. Bohara, University of New Mexico (email@example.com) and the PNMF’s Senior Program Coordinator Ms. Swati Thapa (firstname.lastname@example.org).
+For information about the program, time line, the community learning project specification, and the logistics involved, or for any other issues and queries please contact Professor Dr. Alok K. Bohara, University of New Mexico (email@example.com) and the PNMF’s Executive Director Ms. Swati Thapa (firstname.lastname@example.org).